 - Spas and cafes in Hepburn

 - Castlemaine Farmers Market, not to be confused with the Castlemaine Artists’ Market also taking place that day.
+See the Djaara Djandak Aboriginal Art Exhibition in the Phee Broadway Theatre Foyer.
 Also try: Theatre Royal, vintage style and art at The Mill, the Old Castlemaine Gaol, Buda Historic Home and Garden and Castlemaine's Market Building

 - If you decided against Bendigo earlier in the weekend or didn’t make it through everything, there’s always plenty on in the galleries and theatre

-Extend Your Stay For June 23 for the The Village Festival Castlemaine - a major large-scale performance event that will take over the Newstead Racecourse and will bring together pyrotechnics, archery, sculpture and music, along with two of Castlemaine's other great loves, hot rod cars and machinery.
+June 23 The The Village Festival Castlemaine is a major large-scale performance event that will take over the Newstead Racecourse and will bring together pyrotechnics, archery, sculpture and music, along with two of Castlemaine's other great loves, hot rod cars and machinery.

 June 24 Enjoy the Bendigo Symphony Orchestra’s world premiere performance of “…and I am but an echo” composed by David Chisholm, 2:30 pm at Heathcote RSL Hall.